SimranS224/GameCenter/Phase2/TEAM.md

                                         and his emulator didnt work )

 # Contributions:
-Simran Singh:
+Simran Singh: Changed implementation of leaderboard to simplify it to two main classes, connected tab view to leaderboard.
+Further, unit-tested the controller code of the leaderboard.
+Also changed way database calls were made to generalize design.
-Jeffrey Chen: Worked on TicTacToe and made the sliding tiles board always solvable, unittests for TicTacToe, and Score Marco Angeli:
+Jeffrey Chen: Worked on TicTacToe and made the sliding tiles board always solvable, unit-tests for TicTacToe, and Score Marco Angeli: Designed and created Sequencer game from scratch, further unit-tested and debugged issues related to it.
+Also refactored portions of code in Slidingtiles and created unit test for sliding tiles.
-Abdullah Amin:
+Abdullah Amin: Contributed to creating Sequencer game - in terms of class design and implementing.
+Further, worked on database debugging and configuration features.
+Additionally, refactored large portions of game activity to follow MVC framework.
-Ryan Foster:
+Ryan Foster:Implemented tab-view for leaderboard, as well as refactored large portions of tic tac toe, and created unit tests for it.

 # Communication tools used:
 - Trello - used to assign tasks and go over what needed to be added